we45/RoboTestSSL/README.md

 `| run testssl against target  | target  | results path `

 * target: Domain or IP of the Target.
 * results path: where your results will be stored.
-An `.html` file , `.xml` file and  `.json` files are generated as outputs
+A `.json` file is generated as output